astarte-platform/astarte/doc/pages/administrator/095-advanced-operations.md

   AND major_version = 1;
 ```

-*Keep in mind that after this step, all existing devices that try to publish on this interface will
+*Keep in mind that after this step, all existing devices that attempt to publish on this interface
-be disconnected as soon as they try to do so.*
+will be disconnected as soon as they try to do so.*

 ### Delete interface data